rynazenaida/accountgenerator/README.md

-# accountgenerator
+# Account Generator

-api premium account genertor
+# api premium account genertor

   <div class="card-header" style="">Or you can call the API using</div>
   <ul class="list-group list-group-flush">